Uranium2/CLinter/README.md

 # CLinter
 Linter in C
-# To compile and run:
+# To compile
+make
+# To run one file
-make && ./linter
+./linter [path/to/file]

+# To run tests
+./test.sh

 # TODO:
 * Lire les options d'un fichier config